 Feb 3, 2017

-When we do not forgive, we choose to let something unpleasant to remain within us.
+But while we're stuck with this anger, we cannot be happy.
 It's difficult to be happy when you harbor such bitterness inside you.
 It's hard to move on.
 Yet we carry this burden for many years or sometimes, indefinitely.

 When we forgive, we unshacle our bondage from bitterness.
 The first person to benefit from our forgiveness is ourselves.